python/mypy/docs/source/stubtest.rst

 not make any attempt to statically analyse your actual code and relies only on dynamic runtime introspection (in particular, this approach means stubtest works well with extension modules).
-However, this means that stubtest has limited visibility, for instance, it cannot tell if a return type of a function is accurately typed in the stubs.
+However, this means that stubtest has limited visibility; for instance, it cannot tell if a return type of a function is accurately typed in the stubs.

 For clarity, here are some more things stubtest does not do: